elizabethpankratz/nlp-taboo-implementation/README.md

 ### Text generator

+Move or copy `GoogleNews-vectors-negative300.bin` into the directory `text-generation/`.

-Navigate to `text-generation/` and open `Demo.ipynb`.
+Within `text-generation/`, open `Demo.ipynb`.
 Run the code sequentially without skipping any cells.
 Some instructions might be different depending on the model being tested.

 For more detail on how our description generator works, please see `text-generation/Walkthrough.ipynb`.